chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 # Responder Usage and Behavior {#usage-recursive}

-There are two ways responders can handle a "PRIVATE" options.
+There are two ways responders can handle a "PRIVATE" option.
-If present, responders MUST not cache any final answer beyond the indicated time.
-Responders MAY cache any intermediate answer used to produce the final query.
+If present, responders MUST not cache any final answer.
+Responders MAY cache any intermediate answer used to produce the final response.

-In cases where responders need to reduce upstream redundant queries, e.g., because they are expensive or otherwise reveal more information to authoritative servers, there are (at least) two ways responders MAY adjust their cache policy to handle private queries:
+In cases where responders need to reduce upstream redundant queries, e.g., because they are expensive or otherwise reveal more information to authoritative servers, there are (at least) responders MAY adjust their cache policy to handle private queries with per-client, segmented caches.
+This approach works as follows:

-1. Require responders to use per-client, segmented caches for private queries that are flushed when secure connections are torn down.
-2. Require responders to "ignore" cached responses and emulate fetch delays for queries (and responses) marked private.

-The following subsections describe these in more detail.

-## Segmented Caches

 Responders that receive a query Q without the "Private" options may treat it as normal, i.e., by serving a response from cache if available.
 For a query Q